modular/modular/KGEN/docs/public/programming-manual.md

     let y = concat(b, b)  # Length = 16
 ```

-Note how the result length is the sum of the input vector lengths, and you can
+Note how the resulting length is the sum of the input vector lengths, and you can
 express that with a simple + operation.
 For a more complex example, take a look
 at the `SIMD.shuffle` method in the standard library: it takes two input SIMD
 values, a vector shuffle mask as a list, and returns a SIMD that matches the